Parameter Efficient Fine-tuning via Explained Variance Adaptation: Experiments

-For the math fine-tuning experiments, we fine-tune all models on the MetaMathQA dataset \citep{yu_metamath_2024} for one epoch with the same hyperparameters that we used for the common sense reasoning benchmarks and report the results in \cref{table:llms_math}.
-We observe that EVA attains the highest performance on the GSM8K dataset for \gemma{} using $\rho=2$.
-For \llamatwo{} and \llamathree{} the best performing method is EVA+DoRA using $\rho=1$ closely followed by EVA.
-On MATH, EVA+DoRA performs best for \llamatwo{} with $\rho=1$, while EVA attains the highest score for \llamathree{} with $\rho=1$ and \gemma{} with $\rho=2$.
-These results indicates that the performance of adaptive rank allocation depends on the selected model.
+For math fine-tuning experiments, we fine-tune \llamatwo, \llamathree, and \gemma{} on the MetaMathQA dataset \citep{yu_metamath_2024} for one epoch with the same hyperparameters as for common sense reasoning tasks and evaluate them on MATH \citep{hendrycks_math_2021} (see \cref{fig:pareto_combined}, right) and GSM8K \citep{cobbe_gsm8k_2021} (see \cref{fig:pareto_gsm8k}).
+We also report the performance of each method on each model and task, again including DoRA and EVA+DoRA, in \cref{table:llms_math} in \cref{app:nlg}.
+EVA is pareto-dominant compared to all competitors on both datasets as it trains fewer parameters while resulting in on-par or improved performance.
+For example, EVA achieves the highest performance on the GSM8K dataset for \gemma{}, while performance is on-par for \llamatwo{} and \llamathree{}.
+In \cref{fig:llama_gradnorm_loss} we show gradient norm and training loss for \llamathree{} on the MetaMathQA dataset.
+We observe that EVA converges faster than competitors and exhibits the largest gradient norm.
+We provide additional loss curves in \cref{fig:nlg_convergence}.
+Furthermore, we provide a comprehensive overview on the effect of rank redistribution on different model types for both downstream tasks in \cref{table:params_v_perf}.
+Our results indicate that the performance of adaptive rank allocation depends on a combination of the selected model and the downstream task.
 We further analyze the resulting rank distributions for different values of $\rho$ for \llamatwo{} and their effect on downstream performance in \cref{app:redistribution_analysis}.
 Finally, we provide additional results for \llamatwo{} on code fine-tuning tasks in \cref{app:nlg}.